sanity-io/next-sanity/README.md

 2. In `/lib/config.js`, add and export the `projectId`, `dataset`, `apiVersion`, and other client configurations
 3. In `/lib/sanity.js`, import and export the configurated helper functions that you need in the client-side code (like `urlFor`, `usePreviewSubscription`, and `PortableText`)
 4. In `/lib/sanity.server.js`, create the client(s) you need for interacting with your content in the datafetching functions and in serverless API routes.

+Should you want to do queries from the client side but want to avoid bundling the entire `@sanity/client`, you can of course still install and use [picosanity](https://github.com/rexxars/picosanity) manually.

 ## Usage